Singaporeans advised to leave Myanmar while still possible to do so: Embassy

 - If you are stopped at a security checkpoint, comply with instructions from the security personnel and present all requested documentation.

-- Note that a ban on all gatherings of more than 5 people in public spaces is in effect.
+- Note that a ban on all gatherings of more than five people in public spaces is in effect.

 - Monitor the local news closely and heed the instructions of the local authorities.
 The situation remains fluid and new regulations may be announced with little to no notice.